mulle-nat/atexit-breakage-linux/README.md

-# Shows another breakage involving `atexit` on linux
+# Shows a harmless but puzzling effect involving `atexit` on linux

-Here the `atexit` callback is invoked mistakenly multiple times.
+Here the `atexit` callback is invoked multiple times.
+This is no problem, since the callback is shared among multiple processes and so multiple callbacks ensue.

 ## Build